 //colour to a metadata class called productColours then the index will contain:

 Alternative metadata values

 Funnelback supports the storing of multiple alternative values within a single metadata string.
-When comparing or presenting values from a metadata string, a particular value can be selected by specifying a key, with fallback to a default value if the key is not present.
+When presenting values from a metadata string, a particular value can be selected by specifying a key, with fallback to a default value if the key is not present.